christophkogler/LangChain_Projects/dockerfiles/README.md

 # dockerfiles

 **Description:** The `dockerfiles` directory contains two main project setups: `LangChain_Ollama_MacOS-or-noNVIDIA_base` and `LangChain_Ollama_NVIDIA`.
-The former is for using LangChain and Ollama on MacOS systems without NVIDIA GPUs, while the latter is for building and running a Python application with NVIDIA GPUs on both Windows and Linux systems.
-Each setup includes necessary files such as Dockerfiles, configuration scripts, and package installations.
+The former is designed for using LangChain and Ollama on MacOS systems without NVIDIA GPUs, while the latter is optimized for utilizing NVIDIA GPUs, Retrieveal Augmented Generation (RAG), and models from Ollama.
+Each setup includes necessary files such as Dockerfiles for installing dependencies and setting up environments tailored to their respective configurations.

  ## LangChain_Ollama_MacOS-or-noNVIDIA_base

-This directory is for setting up LangChain and Ollama on MacOS systems without NVIDIA GPUs.
+This directory setup enables the use of LangChain and Ollama on MacOS systems without NVIDIA GPUs.
 It includes a `Dockerfile` that installs LangChain via pip and Ollama using a downloaded shell script, without GPU passthrough.
+Suitable for individuals without access to NVIDIA GPUs or using MacOS.

 ## LangChain_Ollama_NVIDIA

-This is the main project folder for building and running a Python application using NVIDIA GPUs on both Windows and Linux systems.
-It consists of two primary directories: `base` and `RAG`.

-The `base` directory sets up a Python environment, installs necessary packages, and configures Ollama's models directory for use with NVIDIA GPUs.
+This project setup facilitates building and running a Python application utilizing NVIDIA GPUs, Retrieveal Augmented Generation (RAG), and models from Ollama.
+It consists of two main directories: `base` and `RAG`.
+The `base` directory manages primary configuration and setup files for both Windows and Linux systems, including a Dockerfile installing necessary packages and setting up a Python environment.
+The `RAG` directory contains RAG-specific resources and configurations within the container image.

-The `RAG` directory holds resources and configuration files for building and running a Python application using Docker with additional dependencies such as NVIDIA Container Toolkit, Ollama, BeautifulSoup, ChromaDB, cmake, unstructured, and pathlib.